bUnit-dev/bUnit/docs/site/docs/test-doubles/input-file.md

 bUnit comes with integrated support for the [`InputFile`](https://docs.microsoft.com/en-us/aspnet/core/blazor/file-uploads?view=aspnetcore-6.0&pivots=server) component and makes it easy to simulate uploading files.

 To upload a file, first find the `InputFile` component in the component under test.
-Afterwards call the method `UploadFile`:
+Afterward, call the method `UploadFile`:

 ```csharp
 // Create an InputFileContent with string content